Parity Sheaves: The Decomposition Theorem and intersection forms

 \begin{defi} The {\bf intersection form associated to $X_{\lambda}$} is the intersection form on $\HBM_{d_X-d_{\lambda}}(F_{\lambda})$ given by the inclusion $F_{\lambda} \hookrightarrow \widetilde{N_{\lambda}}$. \end{defi}

-Note that $\HBM_{d_X-d_{\lambda}}(F)$ is non-zero if and only if $X_{\lambda}$ is relevant.
+Note that $\HBM_{d_X-d_{\lambda}}(F_\l)$ is non-zero if and only if $X_{\lambda}$ is relevant.
 Using the discussion at the end of Section \ref{subsec-intproduct} it is straightforward to see that the above intersection form does not depend on the choice of $x$.
-We will come back to this below.
 For each $\lambda$, we define

 Note that $\LC_{\lambda}$ is a local system on $X_{\lambda}$ which is non-zero if and only if $X_{\lambda}$ is relevant.
 The aim of this subsection is to show:

 \begin{thm} Suppose that the intersection forms associated to all strata are non-degenerate.
 Then one has an isomorphism: